KomodoPlatform/developer-docs/docs/mmV1/api/introduction.md

 # Marketmaker Version1 API

-## BarterDEX is officially deprecated as of this writing and mm2 is under testing before public release.
+## BarterDEX is officially deprecated as of this writing and mm2 is in BETA testing.
+Click [here](https://atomicdex.io/) for more details.
+The api for Marketmaker Version2 can be found [here](https://developers.atomicdex.io/basic-docs/atomicdex/atomicdex-api.html)

 MarketmakerV1 was the backend for GUI like barterDEX and initial versions of HyperDEX.
 It facilitates trustless, p2p, [atomic,](https://www.youtube.com/watch?v=PeavTHz8LSA) swaps between almost 95% of the available cryptocurrencies like BTC, ETH, majority of Bitcoin forks and ERC20 tokens.